Welcome to the Sea Girt Police Department

-The men and women of the Sea Girt Police Department are dedicated to the safety and security of the approximately 2,000 residents and countless visitors who flock to our beautify southern Monmouth County beaches.
+The men and women of the Sea Girt Police Department are dedicated to the safety and security of the approximately 2,000 residents and countless visitors who flock to our beautiful southern Monmouth County beaches.
 A top priority for the agency is preserving the quality of life enjoyed by the residents and visitors of the Borough of Sea Girt.
 By exercising a strict adherence to our mission, we have been blessed with one of the lowest crime rates in Monmouth County.

 The Sea Girt Police Department is an accredited agency through the New Jersey State Association of Chiefs of Police Law Enforcement Accreditaiton Program.

 The Sea Girt Police Department is currently accepting resumes/applications for the position of Special Law Enforcement Officer (SLEO) I & II for the 2021 summer season.
 The SLEO position is part-time only.
 SLEO's may eventually be considered for full-time...

 The Sea Girt Police Department is updating and communicating with residents on a regular basis through the SwiftReach reverse 911 system.
 This system robocalls residents very effectively; unfortunately, at times the number (732) 250-9030 comes up on caller I.D’s as “potential scam call”.

 PLEASE ENTER THE PHONE NUMBER (732) 250-9030 INTO YOUR PHONE CONTACTS AS: “SEA GIRT EMERGENCY NOTIFICATION” that way you will recognize the number as a SwiftReach call from the Sea Girt Police Department.